Host Build Agents in Cloud

 Usual connections used by the server:

-Cloud providers calculate costs based on the virtual machine uptime, so it is recommended to adjust the timeout setting according to your usual builds length.
-This reduces the amount of time a virtual machine is running.
-It is also highly recommended to set an execution timeout for all your builds so that a build hanging does not cause prolonged instance running with no payload.
+Cloud providers calculate costs based on the virtual machine uptime, so it is recommended to adjust the timeout setting according to your usual builds duration.
+This reduces the up-time of a virtual machine.
+It is also highly recommended setting an execution timeout for all your builds so that a hanging build does not cause an overtime instance run with no payload.